Feminist views on sexuality: Feminism and stripping

 Many feminists consider strip clubs to be insulting to women's human rights and dignity.
 Feminists and women's rights activists in Iceland succeeded in outlawing strip clubs in March 2010.
 The law officially took effect on July 31, 2010.
 The Icelandic feminist Siv Friðleifsdóttir was the first presenter of the bill.
-Johanna Sigurðardottir, Iceland's prime minister, said: "The Nordic countries are leading the way on women's equality, recognizing women as equal citizens rather than commodities for sale."
+Jóhanna Sigurðardóttir, Iceland's prime minister, said: "The Nordic countries are leading the way on women's equality, recognizing women as equal citizens rather than commodities for sale."
 The politician behind the bill, Kolbrún Halldórsdóttir, said: "It is not acceptable that women or people in general are a product to be sold."
 The vote of the Althing was praised by British radical feminist Julie Bindel, who declared Iceland to be "the world's most feminist country."

 Others feminists believe that stripping can be sexually empowering and feminist.
-The Lusty Lady is a peep show establishment in North Beach, San Francisco, that was established by a group of strippers who wanted to create a feminist, worker owned strip club.
+The Lusty Lady was a peep show establishment in North Beach, San Francisco, that was established by a group of strippers who wanted to create a feminist, worker owned strip club.
 Additionally, some feminists believe that Pole dancing can be a feminist act.
 In 2009, a self-identified "feminist pole dancer" named Zahra Stardust was the Australian Sex Party's candidate in the Bradfield by-election.
 The concept of "feminist pole dancing" has been ridiculed and denounced by feminists and non-feminists alike as "just plain daft" and symptomatic of "the end of feminism."